OjureFred/OjureFred/README.md

 - Databases | Backend frameworks | Frontend frameworks | Artificial Intelligence

-At the core of my work is integrating ML with Fullstack applications  and building dev facing APIs
+At the core of my work is integrating AI with Fullstack applications  and building developer facing APIs

 ---